 Cured Meat: What You Should Know

 When we think of something fermented or cured, it’s possible that something pleasant does not come to our minds.
 The reality is that we are surrounded by this type of products.
-Like, for example, cultured meat, which is a type of dried, prepared, and dehydrated meat that’s treated with chemical techniques.
+Like, for example, cured meat, which is a type of dried, prepared, and dehydrated meat that’s treated with chemical techniques.

 In addition, bacteria and yeasts are introduced into it to convert certain nutrients into mixtures of acid, carbon dioxide, and alcohol.
 Several traditions in the world include it in their gastronomic history.
 The most famous variety is probably salami.